On this page:

 The emergency department at Carolinas Medical Center manages over 115,000 patients each year, or about 300 to 320 patients per day.
 The department features an unusually diverse mix of patient care opportunities including, 30 percent medical, 27 percent surgical/traumatic, 25 percent pediatric, 15 percent obstetrical-gynecological, and 3 percent psychiatric and toxicological.
 Further, the socioeconomic diversity of our patient population sets us apart from other institutions.
 There are four treatment areas: major treatment, diagnostic center, ambulatory emergency center, and a 12-bed children's ED.
 Patients are triaged to one of these four areas based on the acuity of illness.
 The children's ED is the first in the region to offer 24-hour emergency care for children in a family-centered environment.

 Two to four board-certified emergency medicine faculty are present in the open areas 24 hours a day.
 Within the department are a satellite radiology suite and an observation unit which constitutes the Emergency Department's Chest Pain Evaluation Center.
 Additional features include digital X-ray, computerized labs and transcriptions, point-of-care testing, and wireless networking.
-In 2004, Carolinas Medical Center achieved Chest Pain Center accreditation from the Society of Chest Pain Centers, as well as Primary Stroke Certification through The Joint Commission.

 The emergency medicine residency is a PGY 1-3 program that includes 42 residents.
 Fellowship positions are offered in EMS, toxicology, ultrasound, pediatric emergency medicine, and research.
 There are 38 academic faculty in the Department of emergency medicine.

 The fellow will be involved in the following basic areas of training: didactic lectures and readings, participation in hospital-based, local and regional leadership committees, research, fieldwork, and thesis development.